-Total Funding: 32,525,383 Total Mechanism Pipeline: N/A
+Total Funding: 33,565,913

 Funding Source Funding Amount

-GHP-State 24,925,383
+GHP-State 25,965,913

 GHP-USAID 7,600,000

 In Zimbabwe, the SCMS Project is implemented by JSI Research & Training Institute Inc, one of the 16 project partners.
 SCMS procures first line ARV drugs for approximately 80,000 adult patients, PMTCT ARV, HIV Rapid Test Kits, CD4 POC reagents and Male Circumcision kits and commodities.
 SCMS strengthens MOHCW, NatPharm and ZNFPC capacity in supply chain management through technical assistance and operations support which includes the design and implementation of distribution and LMIS systems; provision of staff to the MOHCW; provision of delivery and monitoring vehicles, fuel and maintenance; training in forecasting and quantification; an ARV stock audit system; support for warehousing improvements, and support for donor coordination.
 Additionally, the project strengthens MOHCW technical ART capacity by providing two key staff to the national ART program.
-VEHICLES

-- a.
+VEHICLES a.
 Inventory (purchased/leased):

-- Purchased/leased under this mechanism from the start of the mechanism through COP FY2011 = 20
+- Purchased/leased under this mechanism

+from the start of the mechanism through COP FY2011 = 20

-- New requests in COP FY 2012 = 0
+- New requests in COP FY 2012

 - Total planned/purchased/leased vehicles for the life

-of this mechanism = 20
+of this mechanism

-Human Resources for Health 2,433,922
+- i Human Resources for Health 2,433,922